Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You need to create the distribution groups shown in the following table.

 ### You are implementing an Azure DevOps strategy for mobile devices using App Center.
 You plan to use distribution groups to control access to releases.

-### Which two actions should you include in the recommendation?

-- [x] Integrate Azure DevOps and SonarQube.
-- [ ] Integrates Azure DevOPs and Azure DevTest Labs.
-- [ ] Configure post-deployment approvals in the deployment pipeline.
-- [ ] Configure pre-deployment approvals in the deployment pipeline.

 ### You need to identify which access levels are required to ensure that developers can request and gather feedback from the pilot users.
 The solution must use the principle of least privilege.
 Which access levels m Azure DevOps should you identify?